-Consistent with previous studies, it finds that money, the exchange rate and South African prices are important factors in explaining inflation in Mozambique.
+Consistent with previous studies, it finds that money, exchange rate and South African prices are important factors in explaining inflation in Mozambique.
 In particular, a 1 per cent exchange rate depreciation leads to a 0.15 per cent increase in the price level, ceteris paribus.
-The impulse response analysis confirms the positive impact of these three variables on domestic prices and provides additional information indicating the adjustment process is fast.
-Variance decompositions (under alternative orderings) suggest that South African prices and money explain most of the variation in domestic prices.
-In addition, they show that money is relatively more important than the exchange rate in explaining the forecast error variance of the domestic prices.
-The paper also finds that the South African and Mozambican CPIs are positively related which suggests that Omar's results are sample specific and do not reflect a general relationship between the price levels in the two countries.
+The impulse response analysis confirm the positive impact of these three variables on domestic prices and provide additional information indicating the adjustment process is fast.
+Variance decompositions under alternative ordering suggest that the South African prices and money explain most of the variation in domestic prices.
+In addition, they show that money is relatively more important than the exchange rate in explaining the forecast error variance of the domestic prices although its relative importance seems to have diminished compared to 1989-1996 period.
+The paper also finds that South African and Mozambican CPIs are positively related which suggests that Omar's results are sample specific and do not reflect a general relationship between the prices levels in the two countries.

-However, the present findings should be interpreted with caution given the methodological and sample limitations.
+However, the present findings should be interpreted with cautious given the methodological and sample limitations.
 Despite such limitations, the results have important policy implications.
-First, money, the exchange rate and South African prices should continue to be used as important leading indicators of inflation.
-Second, money can be used as an intermediate target in the conduct of monetary policy given its strong link with prices although its effectiveness can be limited by the importance played by South African prices in the determination of domestic prices.
-Lastly, measures to ensure exchange rate stability are required not only to provide a predictable environment for exporters but also to support a low inflation monetary policy.
+First, money, exchange rate and South African prices should continue to be used as important leading indicators of inflation.
+Second, money can be used as an intermediate target in the conduct of monetary policy given its strong link with prices although its effectiveness can be limited by the importance played by the South African prices in the determination of the domestic prices.
+Lastly, measures to ensure the exchange rate stability are required not only to provide a predictable environment to exporters but also to support a low inflation monetary policy.